 See the entire process in one view.
-Visualizations make abstract concepts, including your process, tangible so people can grasp ideas faster.
+Visualizations make abstract concepts, like processes, tangible so people can grasp ideas faster.
 Instead of verbally walking through the process or reading explanations of individual steps, you can see the whole process at one time on a process map.

 Detect waste faster.
 By visualizing the process, you can more easily pinpoint areas that do not add value or that lower efficiency.
-And as we’ll discuss later, you can also build a map of your ideal process and compare the two systems side by side.
+And as we’ll discuss later, you can also build a map of your future state and compare it with your current state.

 Deliver on promised expectations.
 The Six Sigma process comes down to quality.
 You want to eliminate defects so your customers receive exactly the products and services they expect to receive when they expect to receive them.
 Six Sigma process mapping forces you to see your process as it really happens so you can see where you may fall short of those expectations.